Offices in Auckland and Christchurch with projects undertaken nationwide

 I want to build a fence, how do I find my boundaries?

-Only a Registered Professional Surveyor can reliably locate and re-peg your boundaries.
+Only a Registered Professional Surveyor and a Licensed Cadastral Surveyor can reliably locate and re-peg your boundaries.
 Click here to read more about checking your boundaries and click here to read more about a redefinition survey (redef).

 I’m fencing my boundary – do I have to get the pegs located by a surveyor?